sdingcn/closure/README.md

                                              // some runtime info is printed to stderr
   | .call/cc                                 // call with current continuation
   | .eval | .exit
-  | .py                                      // call a py function from es
-  | .reg                                     // register an es function to be used in py
 <binding> :=
     <variable> = <expr>                      // vars are references to objects
                                              // vars cannot be re-bound